 True, it may take hours of testing and tweaking, but if you neglect this design element, you could lose over a third of your business.

 You can also utilize a responsive WordPress theme if you’re short on time.
 They will save you time, improve the aesthetics of your websites, and provide you with an SEO edge because mobile-friendly websites rank higher on Google.
-It is important that your website is search engine friendly, so there are SEO WordPress Plugins available to improve ranking and traffic.
+Your website must be search engine friendly, so there are SEO WordPress Plugins available to improve ranking and traffic.

 3. Use White Space to Your Advantage